nmarks99/SkyNet-Firmware-Lite/README.md

 The hardware is composed of a [Heltec WiFi LoRa 32 V2](https://heltec.org/project/wifi-lora-32/) which is an ESP32 based microcontroller, and a [BerryGPS-IMU V4](https://ozzmaker.com/product/berrygps-imu/).
 It also has a time-of-flight sensor which was originally intended to be used to detect separation of the rocket but I think alternative methods should be considered.
-These components are mounted a custom PCB and make up the transmitter board that goes in the rocket.
-Another Heltec board is used as the receiver board and plugs into a laptop on the ground.
+These components are mounted on a custom PCB and make up the transmitter board that goes in the rocket.
+Another Heltec board is used as a receiver board and plugs into a laptop on the ground.

 ## Software
 The main goal of the software originally was to simply read the sensors on the BerryGPS-IMU board